Range Rover Evoque PHEV performance, top speed & engine

-The Range Rover Evoque plug-in hybrid marks the debut of a new engine in the Land Rover range.
+The Range Rover Evoque plug-in hybrid introduced a new powertrain to the Land Rover range.
 The petrol portion of its 'P300e' drivetrain is a 1.5-litre, three-cylinder version of the 2.0-litre, four-cylinder petrol engine used in many Jaguar and Land Rover models up to now.
-It makes 197bhp on its own, and when combined with the 107bhp electric motor, total power output is 304bhp and 540Nm of torque.
+It makes 197bhp on its own, and when combined with the 107bhp electric motor, total power output is 305bhp, while torque tops out at 540Nm.

-A series of driving modes give you a degree of control over how the petrol and electric power is used: you can force the car to stay in electric mode, or save the power in the battery for use later in your journey.
-It's perhaps better, though, to just leave it in the standard hybrid mode and let the system work out for itself the most efficient way to mix engine and motor.
+A series of driving modes gives you a degree of control over how the petrol and electric power is used: you can force the car to stay in electric mode, or save power in the battery for use later in your journey.
+It's perhaps better to just leave it in standard hybrid mode and let it work out for itself the most efficient way to mix engine and motor.
 Unlike some plug-in hybrids, there's no 'battery charge' mode where the engine juices up the battery – Land Rover reckons this is just inefficient use of petrol and so the Evoque does without.

 Range Rover Evoque PHEV 0-62mph, top speed and acceleration

-That considerable power output is enough for a 6.4-second 0-62mph time for the Evoque hybrid (or 6.1 seconds to 60mph).
+That considerable 305bhp combined petrol-and-electric power output is enough for the Evoque hybrid to record a 6.4-second 0-62mph (or 6.1 seconds to 60mph).
 Running under electric power alone, maximum speed is a motorway-friendly 84mph, while bringing the petrol engine into play raises that to 132mph.

-The addition of a heavy and complex plug-in hybrid drivetrain into a (relatively) small SUV like the Evoque does spark concerns that it could spoil the driving experience somewhat, but based on our time with the car, such worries are unfounded, despite it now weighing in the region of two tonnes.
+The addition of a heavy and complex plug-in hybrid drivetrain into a (relatively) small SUV like the Evoque does spark concerns of spoiling the driving experience somewhat, but based on our time with the car, such worries are unfounded, despite it now weighing in the region of two tonnes.

 The electric motor is both quiet enough to keep things serene in the cabin and powerful enough to take care of the majority of driving in urban environments on its own, without having to call on the petrol engine.
 Like all plug-in hybrids, if you press the accelerator hard enough, the engine will 'wake up', but it does so very smoothly in the Evoque – more so than in its close rival, the Volvo XC40 Recharge.

-The balance between ride quality and control of body lean in corners is well judged, but the standard caveat of avoiding the larger alloy-wheel sizes to ensure maximum comfort is applicable to the Evoque.
-We haven't had the opportunity to put the Evoque hybrid's off-road prowess to the test yet, but Land Rover claims the instant torque of the rear-axle electric motor only serves to make the car's Terrain Response system even more effective than before.
+The balance between ride quality and lean control in corners is well judged, but the standard caveat of avoiding larger alloy-wheel sizes to ensure maximum comfort applies here.
+We haven't had the opportunity to put the Evoque hybrid's off-road prowess to the test yet, but Land Rover claims the instant torque of the rear-axle electric motor only makes the car's Terrain Response system even more effective than before.

 In This Review